linode/docs/docs/guides/development/frameworks/astro/building-a-website-with-astro/index.md

     </BaseLayout>
     ```

-1. Create another `index.astro` file, but put this one in a `pages/blog/` directory.
+1. Create another `index.astro` file in the `pages/blog/` directory.
 Doing so creates a landing page for the `/blog` path of your website.
 Give the file the contents shown below.

     ```file {title="src/pages/blog/index.astro"}
     ---